 Quilters love the large extension table and high-speed capability; folks sewing heavy-duty denim or canvas will appreciate the unique pin feed mechanism that moves all layers of your bulky project together.

-- ADVANCED NEEDLE THREADING SYSTEM: This sewing and quilting machine includes an automatic needle threader that perfectly pushes thread through the needle and a convenient, jam resistant drop-in top bobbin
+- Advanced needle threading system: This sewing and quilting machine includes an automatic needle threader that perfectly pushes the thread through the...

-- INCLUDED ACCESSORIES: The PQ1500SL longarm sewing and quilting machine comes with a wide table, 7 sewing feet, knee-lifter, instruction manual and more.
-The removable knee-lifter enables you to lift your presser foot with your knee, leaving both hands...
+- Included accessories: The PQ1500SL longarm sewing and quilting machine comes with a wide table, 7 sewing feet, knee-lifter, instruction manual and...

 Note: Sponsored link